statelyai/xstate/.changeset/thirty-tomatoes-jump.md

 'xstate': minor
 ---

 The resolved value of the `invoke.data` property is now available in the "invoke meta" object, which is passed as the 3rd argument to the service creator in `options.services`.
 This will work for all types of invoked services now, including promises, observables, and callbacks.
-The behavior of `invoke.data` with invoked machines is unchanged.

 ```js
 const machine = createMachine({